centuri-engineering/BioimageDatabaseCourse/practical/practical.md

 # An example of automated workflow

-Loop over all images in the dataset
+Loop over all images in the dataset, compute average intensity per plane.